 A site for Montessori eyes

-fter seeing the web site made for Torah Montessori Nursery, where she worked at the time, Montessori teacher Roberta Frosolini reached out to Engaging to build her own online resource for the modern Montessori nursery — today’s Casa dei Bambini, to use Maria Montessori’s own term.
+After seeing the web site that we made for Torah Montessori Nursery in Hove, England, where she was working at the time, Montessori teacher Roberta Frosolini reached out to Engaging to create an online resource for the modern Montessori nursery — today’s Casa dei Bambini, to use Maria Montessori’s own term.

 In Montessori education, activities are presented to and undertaken by children individually; Roberta pours a lot of energy into developing such activities, aiming to stay true to Montessori goals and values while extending the repertoire beyond those originally conceived by Maria Montessori herself.
 Roberta sought a showcase for those activities that she and others develop.
 She also wanted a platform for articles on Montessori-related issues.
 Hosting such a community would meet Roberta’s third goal: to raise her profile in the global Montessori community.
 We reasoned that if and when the site grew we could perhaps add more features, such as a jobs board and a listing of professionals.